Did you think that you can train your pelvic floor by cutting the flow of urine each time you go to toilet?

 Just because you have had baby doesn’t mean you should settle for pelvic floor dysfunction.
 Postnatal pelvic floor muscle exercises have been shown to assist in the recovery of pelvic floor muscle function and to reduce or cure the likelihood of urinary incontinence in women who have had instrumental births or big babies.

-Train your pelvic floor is to cut the flow of urine each time you go to toilet?
+You can train your pelvic floor by cutting the flow of urine when you go to the toilet

 Many people believe that pelvic floor muscle exercises are done by stopping the flow of urine midstream each time you got to toilet.
 Stopping the flow of urine on the toilet is not an exercise but is one way of identifying the pelvic floor muscles.